 If an outdated address is recorded on your driving licence or V5C (Log Book) then this would mean that the court summons, (or Single Justice Procedure notice), the Notice of Fine and Collection Order and the Further Steps Notice would also have have the incorrect address and accordingly, none of these statutory notices would have been served on you.

-The letter from the bailiff has come to my present address.
+The letter from the bailiff has come to my current address.

 Are Magistrate Court fines covered by the Limitations Act?

 No. As a Magistrate Court fine is for a criminal offence, it is not subject to the Limitations Act and neither can it be included in either a bankruptcy, an IVA or a Debt Relief Order (DRO).

 How can I make enquiries about the court fine?

 If you had not received a summons and had no knowledge of a court fine until you were contacted by either Marston Group, Collectica Ltd, Excel Enforcement or Swift, then it is a simple matter of contacting your local magistrates court for a Statutory Declaration appointment.
 All bailiff enforcement will cease and if accepted, the conviction will be overturned.
 However, before being able to make a Statutory Declaration you will need to first establish what the fine relates to….when it was imposed….and which Magistrate Court are dealing with the matter.
 This is not an easy task (and in particular; with court fines administered by the London Collection & Compliance Centre (LCCC).
 Our webpage regarding Section 14 Statutory Declarations can be read here.